fleetdm/fleet/handbook/business-operations/security-policies.md

 Fleet policy requires that:

-1. Background verification checks on candidates for employees and contractors with production access to the Fleet infrastructure resources must be carried out in accordance with relevant laws, regulations, and ethics.
+- Background verification checks on candidates for employees and contractors with production access to the Fleet infrastructure resources must be carried out in accordance with relevant laws, regulations, and ethics.
 These checks should be proportional to the business requirements, the classification of the information to be accessed, and the perceived risk.

-2. Employees, contractors, and third-party users must agree to and sign the terms and conditions of their employment contract and comply with acceptable use.
+- Employees, contractors, and third-party users must agree to and sign the terms and conditions of their employment contract and comply with acceptable use.

-3. Employees will perform an onboarding process that familiarizes them with the environments, systems, security requirements, and procedures that Fleet already has in place.
+- Employees will perform an onboarding process that familiarizes them with the environments, systems, security requirements, and procedures that Fleet already has in place.
 Employees will also have ongoing security awareness training that is audited.

-4. Employee offboarding will include reiterating any duties and responsibilities still valid after terminations, verifying that access to any Fleet systems has been removed, and ensuring that all company-owned assets are returned.
+- Employee offboarding will include reiterating any duties and responsibilities still valid after terminations, verifying that access to any Fleet systems has been removed, and ensuring that all company-owned assets are returned.

-5. Fleet and its employees will take reasonable measures to make sure no sensitive data is transmitted via digital communications such as email or posted on social media outlets.
+- Fleet and its employees will take reasonable measures to make sure no sensitive data is transmitted via digital communications such as email or posted on social media outlets.

-6. Fleet will maintain a list of prohibited activities that will be part of onboarding procedures and have training available if/when the list of those activities changes.
+- Fleet will maintain a list of prohibited activities that will be part of onboarding procedures and have training available if/when the list of those activities changes.

-7. A fair disciplinary process will be used for employees suspected of committing security breaches.
+- A fair disciplinary process will be used for employees suspected of committing security breaches.
 Fleet will consider multiple factors when deciding the response, such as whether or not this was a first offense, training, business contracts, etc. Fleet reserves the right to terminate employees in the case of severe cases of misconduct.

-8. Fleet will maintain a reporting structure that aligns with the organization's business lines and/or individual's functional roles.
+- Fleet will maintain a reporting structure that aligns with the organization's business lines and/or individual's functional roles.
 The list of employees and reporting structure must be available to [all employees](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0).

-9. Employees will receive regular feedback and acknowledgment from their managers and peers.
+- Employees will receive regular feedback and acknowledgment from their managers and peers.
 Managers will give constant feedback on performance, including but not limited to during regular one-on-one meetings.

-10. Fleet will publish job descriptions for available positions and conduct interviews to assess a candidate's technical skills as well as soft skills prior to hiring.
+- Fleet will publish job descriptions for available positions and conduct interviews to assess a candidate's technical skills as well as soft skills prior to hiring.

-11. Background checks of an employee or contractor must be performed by operations and/or the hiring team before we grant the new employee or contractor access to the Fleet production environment.
+- Background checks of an employee or contractor must be performed by operations and/or the hiring team before we grant the new employee or contractor access to the Fleet production environment.

-12. A list of employees and contractors will be maintained, including their titles and managers, and made available to everyone internally.
+- A list of employees and contractors will be maintained, including their titles and managers, and made available to everyone internally.

-13. An [anonymous](https://docs.google.com/forms/d/e/1FAIpQLSdv2abLfCUUSxFCrSwh4Ou5yF80c4V2K_POoYbHt3EU1IY-sQ/viewform?vc=0&c=0&w=1&flr=0&fbzx=4276110450338060288) form to report unethical behavior will be provided to employees.
+- An [anonymous](https://docs.google.com/forms/d/e/1FAIpQLSdv2abLfCUUSxFCrSwh4Ou5yF80c4V2K_POoYbHt3EU1IY-sQ/viewform?vc=0&c=0&w=1&flr=0&fbzx=4276110450338060288) form to report unethical behavior will be provided to employees.

 ## Incident response policy
 > _Created from [JupiterOne/security-policy-templates](https://github.com/JupiterOne/security-policy-templates).
 [CC BY-SA 4 license](https://creativecommons.org/licenses/by-sa/4.0/).
 Based on the SANS incident response process._

 Fleet policy requires that:

-1. All computing environments and systems must be monitored in accordance with Fleet policies and procedures specified in the Fleet handbook.
+- All computing environments and systems must be monitored in accordance with Fleet policies and procedures specified in the Fleet handbook.
-2. Alerts must be reviewed to identify security incidents.
+- Alerts must be reviewed to identify security incidents.
-3. Incident response procedures are invoked upon discovery of a valid security incident.
+- Incident response procedures are invoked upon discovery of a valid security incident.
-4. Incident response team and management must comply with any additional requests by law enforcement in the event of a criminal investigation or national security, including but not limited to warranted data requests, subpoenas, and breach notifications.
+- Incident response team and management must comply with any additional requests by law enforcement in the event of a criminal investigation or national security, including but not limited to warranted data requests, subpoenas, and breach notifications.

 ### Incident response plan
 #### Security Incident Response Team (SIRT)

 The Security Incident Response Team (SIRT) is responsible for

-* Reviewing analyzing, and logging all received reports and tracking their statuses.
+- Reviewing analyzing, and logging all received reports and tracking their statuses.
-* Performing investigations, creating and executing action plans, and post-incident activities.
+- Performing investigations, creating and executing action plans, and post-incident activities.
-* Collaboration with law enforcement agencies.
+- Collaboration with law enforcement agencies.

 Current members of the Fleet SIRT:

-* CTO
+- CTO
-* CEO
+- CEO
-* VP of Customer Success
+- VP of Customer Success

 #### Incident Management Process
 Fleet's incident response classifies security-related events into the following categories:

-* **Events** - Any observable computer security-related occurrence in a system or network with a negative consequence.
+- **Events** - Any observable computer security-related occurrence in a system or network with a negative consequence.
 Examples:

-    * Hardware component failing, causing service outages.
+  - Hardware component failing, causing service outages.
-    * Software error causing service outages.
+  - Software error causing service outages.
-    * General network or system instability.
+  - General network or system instability.

-* **Precursors** - A sign that an incident may occur in the future.
+- **Precursors** - A sign that an incident may occur in the future.
 Examples:

-    * Monitoring system showing unusual behavior.
+  - Monitoring system showing unusual behavior.
-    * Audit log alerts indicated several failed login attempts.
+  - Audit log alerts indicated several failed login attempts.
-    * Suspicious emails that target specific Fleet staff members with administrative access to production systems.
+  - Suspicious emails that target specific Fleet staff members with administrative access to production systems.
-    * Alerts raised from a security control source based on its monitoring policy, such as
+  - Alerts raised from a security control source based on its monitoring policy, such as:
     - Google Workspace (user authentication activities)
     - Fleet (internal instance)
     - Syslog events from servers

-* **Indications** - A sign that an incident may have occurred or may be occurring at the present time.
+- **Indications** - A sign that an incident may have occurred or may be occurring at the present time.
 Examples:

-    * Alerts for modified system files or unusual system accesses.
+  - Alerts for modified system files or unusual system accesses.
-    * Antivirus alerts for infected files or devices.
+  - Antivirus alerts for infected files or devices.
-    * Excessive network traffic directed at unexpected geographic locations.
+  - Excessive network traffic directed at unexpected geographic locations.

-* **Incidents** - A confirmed attack/indicator of compromise or a validated violation of computer security policies or acceptable use policies, often resulting in data breaches.
+- **Incidents** - A confirmed attack/indicator of compromise or a validated violation of computer security policies or acceptable use policies, often resulting in data breaches.
 Examples:

-    * Unauthorized disclosure of sensitive data
+  - Unauthorized disclosure of sensitive data
-    * Unauthorized change or destruction of sensitive data
+  - Unauthorized change or destruction of sensitive data
-    * A data breach accomplished by an internal or external entity
+  - A data breach accomplished by an internal or external entity
-    * A Denial-of-Service (DoS) attack causing a critical service to become unreachable
+  - A Denial-of-Service (DoS) attack causing a critical service to become unreachable

 Fleet employees must report any unauthorized or suspicious activity seen on